 What can I claim in my Dog Bite case?

 If you have a claim where you can hold a dog owner liable for your injuries, your dog bite claim is like any other personal injury claim in Virginia.
 You can seek compensation for medical bills, lost wages, as well as pain, suffering, and inconvenience.
 If you have scars, you can also seek compensation for the pain that causes you too.
+For an in depth discussion of damages you can claim in your Virginia dog bite case, click here.

 Now, to determine what exactly your claim is worth, it is a complex analysis.
 At least here in Northern Virginia, juries tend to be conservative.
 And should there be a possible liability defense (based upon the issues discussed above), it may put you in a position that warrants considering a compromise settlement.